 Europe Trip.
 Day 2: Paris, France

-A city of romantics, art enthusiasts and museum lovers.
-With over 50 museums and monuments included in and around Paris, so we ought to get Paris Museum Pass and avoided the long queue especially at the Louvre.
-We bought the 2-days passes during our visit to Musee Rodin for 39 euros each.
+A city of romantics, art enthusiasts, and museum lovers.
+With over 50 museums and monuments included in and around Paris, we ought to get the the Paris Museum Pass and avoid the long queue, especially at the Louvre.
+We bought the 2-day passes during our visit to Musée Rodin for 39 euros each.

-The closest station to the museum is Varenne of metro 13.
-For your info, there are 16 lines, numbered 1-14 and two 3bis and 7bis.
-Its about 180 metres to the museum.
-We stopped for breakfast before got into the Musee Rodin line.
+The closest station to the museum is Varenne, on Metro 13.
+For your information, there are 16 metro lines in total, numbered 1 to 14, along with two additional lines: 3bis and 7bis.
+It's about 180 meters to the museum.
+We stopped for breakfast before getting into the Musée Rodin line.

 Simple French breakfast at Le Cafe de Musee